-Japanese Mabo Dofu is mildly spicy dish that is great to eat with lots of rice!
+Japanese Mabo Dofu is a mildly spicy dish that is great to eat with lots of rice!
 This mouth watering dish is easy for anyone to cook with just a couple of ingredients!

 Mabo Dofu is based off a Chinese influenced dish, Shichuan mapo tofu, and changed to better suite the Japanese palate.
 Mabo Dofu is mildly spicy while Shichuan mapo tofu is very spicy.
 While this dish looks complex it is actually easy to make and can be prepared in less than 30 minutes!